 If you want to get the best depth of sound then acoustic drums are usually the best option.

 A drum set consists of:

-- Snare drum which is usually placed in the centre of the drummer, and this gave us a loud cracking sound
+- Snare drum which is usually placed in the center of the drummer, and this gave us a loud cracking sound

-- Tom toms, which are different sizes and are usually tuned in order to create a series of compatible pitches.
+- Tom toms, which are different sizes and are usually tuned to create a series of compatible pitches.